phenoscape/charaparser-unsupervised/README.md

 *** update the tagging of relevant sentences in Sentence collection in dataholder based on what are learned in previous steps ** get all nouns from WordPOS collection.
 From UnknownWord collection, for all those words that contain a underscore "_", if it is not among the nouns, then take it as a boundary, and put it into the dataholder.
 Then update sentences in Sentnece collection based on the newly learned boundaries.

+* Adjectives Verification
+Some adj may be recognized as nouns (s, p, or n).
+Correct them by deleting the nouns tags and tag them as modifiers in WordPOS holder.
+Also in UnknownWord holder any words having the adj as its flag need to be retagged as well.

+Finally update the tags of Sentence holder

 * Manage Data Holder